 This year began with a cold spring, but has so far been generally successful thanks to the absence of major storms or human distubance events.

 Cape Fear River

-Over the past two years, Audubon NC has worked with NC Wildlife Resources Commission staff to manage vegetation on two dredged-material islands, Ferry Slip and South Pelican, in the Cape Fear River.
+Over the past two years, with funding from the National Fish and Wildlife Foundation, Audubon NC has worked with NC Wildlife Resources Commission staff to manage vegetation on two dredged-material islands, Ferry Slip and South Pelican, in the Cape Fear River.
 These manmade islands are made of sand and can provide nesting sites to Royal and Sandwich Terns, which are habitat specialists that require open, sandy spaces to nest.

 However, dredged-material islands will also become overgrown with vegetation if they are not managed properly or do not receive additional deposits of sand.
 After a period of overgrowth, Ferry Slip Island is once again in good shape for terns, and a small colony of Royal and Sandwich Terns re-colonized the site, along with about 15 pairs of American Oystercatchers and even one very grouchy pair of Canada Geese!